| |

 A yellow swatch of crochet star stitch lays at an angle on a grey wood grain surface with a turquoise crochet hook still attached and a pair of scissors off to the side

-Star stitch is a beautifully patterned crochet stitch which greates a thick, squishable fabric.
-IT’s a yarn eater without doubt but totally worth it!
+Star stitch is a beautifully patterned crochet stitch which creates a thick, cosy and squishy crochet fabric.
+It’s a yarn eater without doubt, but totally worth it!

-I’m working on a pattern using star stitch at the moment and, when looking for a tutorial to refresh my memory on how it worked, I struggled to find a tutorial which matched my learning style.
+When designing my recent Gift Hat pattern, I went looking for a tutorial to refresh my memory on how to crochet star stitch, but I struggled to find a tutorial which matched my learning style.

 I prefer to read written instructions for stitch patterns as I find it quicker to ingest than watching a video.

 There were plenty of video tutorials out there, but I really struggled to find written instructions which tackled the stitch it in a simple way.
-Once you get used to working star stitch, it’s not that complex, but it’s kind of tricky to explain.
+Once you get used to working star stitch, it’s fairly easy to crochet, but it’s kind of tricky to explain.

-I also wasn’t satisfied with the way that some of the tutorials finished a row as it just seemed a little clumsy.
+I also wasn’t satisfied with the way that some of the tutorials finished a row as it just seemed a little clumsy or unnecessary.
 So I took some time out and decided to create my own tutorial using my own technique.
+Though there are many different ways to work this stitch with different multiples and different pattern contexts.

-Below you’ll find the written instructions, then the video tutorial and then the step by step photo guide.
-Hopefully this will work for all your learning styles!
+Below you’ll find the written instructions for my version of star stitch, then a video tutorial (left and right handed), and finally a step by step photo tutorial.
+Hopefully one of these options will work for all your learning style!

 A swatch of yellow crochet star stitch lies on a grey wood effect surface, with a turquoise crochet hook still attached.
 A pair of scissors sits off to the side